All About Product Safety Engineers

 - Product Safety Assessor

 There were about 25,900 jobs for Product Safety Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Product Safety Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.
+The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Product Safety Engineer are North Dakota, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.